electrumsv/electrumsv/docs/standalone/building-on-electrumsv/rest-api.rst

 :StateReceived: 1 << 22 (received from another party and is unknown to the p2p network)
 :StateSigned: 1 << 23 (not sent or given to anyone else, but are with-holding and consider the inputs it uses allocated)
 :StateDispatched: 1 << 24 (a transaction you have given to someone else, and are considering the inputs it uses allocated)

+However, there are other flags that can be set.
+See ``electrumsv/constants.py:TxFlags`` for details.

 In the example below, (1 << 23 | 1 << 21) yields 9437184
 (to filter for only StateSigned and StateCleared transactions)